servetti-polito/neubot/doc/neubot.1.rst

 **neubot start**
   On MacOS this command runs launchctl(1), which in turn starts Neubot.
 You must be ``root`` to run this command.
-On MacOS, Neubot's installer configures the system to launch Neubot at startup; i.e., you do not typically need to run this command.
+On MacOS, Neubot's installer configures the system to launch Neubot at startup; i.e. you do not typically need to run this command.

   (On MacOS, Neubot is implemented by two daemons: the usual unprivileged